 - 3 8 oz Cream Cheese Blocks room temp

 - Preheat oven to 350F.

-- Prepare a 9 x 3 inch round cake pan by lining the bottom with parchment paper and greasing the bottom and sides well with pan spray.
+- Prepare a 9 x 3 inch round or 8 x 8 inch square cake pan by lining the bottom with parchment paper and greasing the bottom and sides well with pan spray.

 - Press the crust into the bottom of your pan using the base of a measuring cup or drinking glass.

-- Bake crust in the oven for 7 minutes.
+- Bake crust in the preheated oven for 9 minutes.
 Remove and set aside while making your filling.

 - In a stand mixer, combine one package of cream cheese and 1/3 cup of sugar.
 Mix on low until well combined, about 3 minutes.
 Add each of the remaining cream cheese blocks one at a time until they are all combined.
 Scraping the sides and bottom of the bowl after each addition.

-- Add the remaining sugar and the vanilla.
+- Add the remaining sugar, the cornstarch, and the vanilla.
 Mix on medium speed adding the eggs one at a time, making sure they are well combined after each addition.
 Add the cream and only mix until combined, being careful not to over mix.

 - Spoon half of the cream cheese mixture over the graham cracker base.
 Pour the peach jam over, and cover with the remaining cream cheese mixture on top.
 Gently cover the jam, being careful not to completely mix it in.
 You want a defined line of jam in the center of your cake when you cut it.

 - Place the cake in a shallow pan, place in oven and fill the pan with 1 inch of water.
 This is a water bath, it keeps the cheesecake from cracking while cooking.